-- 1. Hour requirements: Minimum of 120 semester hours completed with a passing grade. - Senior Institution HOUR requirement: Of the 120 semester hours, a minimum of 42 hours at the 300 level or above must be earned at a senior-level institution. - 3.
-Residency requirements: The last 30 hours uninterrupted or a total of 90 hours must be completed at SIU. - 4.
+- 1. Hour requirements: Minimum of 120 semester hours completed with a passing grade. - 2.
+Senior Institution Hour requirement: Of the 120 semester hours, a minimum of 42 hours at the 300 level or above must be earned at a senior-level institution. - 3.
+Residency requirements: A total of 42 semester hours in residence at SIU is required.
+Residency credit is awarded for those courses for which the student has registered and earned a satisfactory grade at SIU. - 4.
 Grade point average requirements: Minimum 2.0 average for all courses taken at SIU, a minimum 2.0 average with no grades below C (a grade of C- is not sufficient to meet a C minimum grade requirement) for all major coursework, and a minimum 2.0 average in all business (ACCT, BUS, ECON, FIN, MGMT and MKTG) courses taken at SIU. - 5.
 University Core Curriculum requirements: The University Core Curriculum (UCC) requires 39 semester hours (30 hours if under capstone option) along with the requirements of the academic unit, the major and the minor (if applicable). - Graduation application: You must apply for graduation before the deadline within the semester of planned graduation.
 Please contact the Graduation Office for additional deadline and graduation fee information.
-More information is available online at commencement.siu.edu.
+More information is available online at registrar.siu.edu/students/graduation.

-COLLEGE OF BUSINESS REQUIREMENTS AND POLICIES
+COLLEGE OF BUSINESS AND ANALYTICS REQUIREMENTS AND POLICIES

-Email address: All College of Business students are required to use their siu.edu email address.
+1. Email address: All College of Business and Analytics students are required to use their siu.edu email address.
 You will receive all email communications (including, but not limited to, information from SIU, your professors, advisors and career services) at the siu.edu address.
 You are expected to check your SIU email frequently (at least daily).
 One will be assigned to you.